mlpack/mlpack/doc/user/methods/random_forest.md

 ---

-Train a random forest incrementally on random mixed categorical data:
+Train a random forest incrementally on random mixed categorical data and save it to disk:

 ```c++
 // Load a categorical dataset.